-Thus if we wish to stick with the principle of not favouring the interests of either agent, we can only permit Hal to take the insulin and permit Hal to pay compensation: none of the proposed laws are at once even-handed and desirable in all of the possible situations.
-Under this regime we have no problem in q_0 : the states reached are of equal value, and it is Hal, not the state, who chooses whose interest will be favoured.
+none of the proposed laws are at once even-handed and desirable in all of the possible situations.
+Under this regime we have no problem in q_0 : the states reached are of equal value, and it is Hal, not the State, who chooses whose interest will be favoured.
 In q_1 we will reach a desired state provided Hal is not sacrificial.
-In q2 we must rely on Hal not being selfish, and acting in a moral fashion.
-Finally in q3 we reach a desired state and again Hal chooses whose interests will be favoured.
+In q_2 we must rely on Hal not being selfish, and acting in a moral fashion.
+Finally in q_3 we reach a desired state and again Hal chooses whose interests will be favoured.
 Provided that we can expect agents to act in a morally acceptable, but not supererogatory, fashion, and so use VO2 or VO4, the desired outcomes will be reached.
-It may be, however, that the legislature will take the view that favouring Carla in q_3 is a price worth paying to prevent selfish behaviour on the part of Hal in q2, and pass Law 3.
+It may be, however, that the legislature will take the view that favouring Carla in q_3 is a price worth paying to prevent selfish behaviour on the part of Hal in q_2 , and pass Law 3.
 This is a political decision, turning on whether the agents are trusted enough to be given freedom to choose and the moral responsibility that goes with such freedom.
-A very controlling legislature might even pass Law 4, which gives the agents no freedom of choice, but which reaches the desired state even when agents act purely in consideration of their own interests.
+A very controlling legislature might even pass Law 4, which gives the agents no freedom of choice, but which reaches a desired state even when agents act purely in consideration of their own interests.

 Finally we return to the initial observations of Hare: is it possible to crystallise our reasoning into "not too specific and not too detailed form"?
 What moral principle might Hal form?
-First moral principles which apply to particular states would be too specific.
+First, moral principles which apply to particular states would be too specific.
 In practice Hal would never have sufficient knowledge of his situation to know which principle to apply.
-On the other hand, to frame a principle to cover all four states would be arguably too general, as it would ignore pertinent information.
-In states q_2/q_3 , the appropriate moral principle is to take and compensate: this ensures that moral censure is avoided, and although it may be, if the state turns out to be q_3 , that Carla's interests are favoured, Hal is free to make this choice, even if we believe that the state should not impose it.
+On the other hand, to frame a principle to cover all four initial states would be arguably too general as it would ignore pertinent information.
+In states q_2/q_3 , the appropriate moral principle is to take and compensate: this ensures that moral censure is avoided, and although it may be, if the state turns out to be q_3 , that Carla's interests are favoured, Hal is free to make this choice, even if we believe that the State should not impose it.
 In q_0/q_1 , the choice is not so clear: since moral correctness cannot be ensured, either taking or not taking the insulin is allowed.
-While taking it is morally excusable, and so an acceptable principle, Hal is free to favour Carla's interests over his own, provided that it is his own choice to do so.
+While taking the insulin is morally excusable, and so an acceptable principle, Hal is free to favour Carla's interests over his own, provided that it is his own choice to do so.
 While Hal cannot be compelled, or even expected, to be sacrificial, he cannot be morally obliged to be self-interested either.